xeptore/runner/readme.md

 - `ACCESS_TOKEN`

    A token that is used for creating runner registration token.
 See [the documentation](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository) for more details, such as necessary token permission scopes.
+Currently, I'm using a token with `repo` permission scope.

 - `REPO`